EconomyLens.com

 Related

-Environmentalists have raised alarm about drilling for oil off the coast of the world’s largest tropical rainforest, which is home to several Indigenous communities.
 Petrobras has said its models show that an oil spill at the offshore site “would not be likely to reach the coast” and there would be “no direct impact” on Indigenous communities.
 “We hope to obtain excellent results from this research and prove the existence of oil in the Brazilian portion of this new global energy frontier,” said Magda Chambriard, president of Petrobras, in a statement.
-Brazil meets most of its energy needs through renewables and exports more than half of its oil, so emissions from new oil production won’t add to its own greenhouse gas tally, but will still be released globally.
+Brazil meets most of its energy needs through renewables and exports more than half of its oil, so emissions from new oil production will not add to its own greenhouse gas tally, but will still be released globally.

 © 2024 AFP